 - For a Psy.D.
-Degree: Most PsyD programs require between 4 to 6 years to complete.
-PsyD programs typically require a one year internship as part of the doctoral program, as well as a dissertation based on clinical research.
+Degree: Most PsyD programs may require between 4 to 6 years to complete.
+Also, PsyD programs typically require a one year internship as part of the doctoral program, as well as a dissertation based on clinical research.

-- For an EdD: Degree: Most EdD programs require between 3 to 5 years to complete.
-It is important to note that many applicants to EdD programs already hold a master's degree in a related field, while applicants to Ph.D. and PsyD programs often begin their program of study with a bachelor's degree.
+- For an EdD: Degree: Most EdD programs may require between 3 to 5 years to complete.
+It is important to note that many applicants to EdD programs may already hold a master's degree in a related field.
+Meanwhile applicants to Ph.D. and PsyD programs often begin their program of study with a bachelor's degree.

-Browse our PsyD categories and find your specialty areas:
+Browse our PsyD categories and find your focus areas:

-- Doctorate in Applied Behavior Analysis Programs: Study the science of human behavior, learn how to apply interventions as a potential intervention for individuals with autism;
+- PhD in Applied Behavior Analysis Programs: Study the science of human behavior, learn how to apply interventions as a potential intervention for individuals with autism.

-- Doctorate in Clinical Psychology Programs: Study psychopathology, mental health issued and diagnostic interventions;
+- Doctorate in Clinical Psychology Programs: Study psychopathology, mental health issued and diagnostic interventions.

-- Doctorate in Cognitive Psychology Programs: Study the mind, memory, attention, perception, reasoning and language;
+- PhD Cognitive Psychology Programs: Study the mind, memory, attention, perception, reasoning and language.

-- Doctorate in Community Psychology Programs: Study how individuals relate to their communities and the cultural, economic, social, political, environmental and international influences on behavior;
+- Doctorate in Community Psychology Programs: Study how individuals relate to their communities and the cultural, economic, social, political, environmental and international influences on behavior.

-- Doctorate in Developmental Psychology Programs: Study the science of how humans evolve and learn from childhood through their lifespan;
+- Developmental Psychology Doctorate Programs: Study the science of how humans evolve and learn from childhood through their lifespan.

-- Doctorate in Forensic Psychology Programs: Study how legal theory, procedures and law intersect with clinical psychiatric diagnosis, clinical issues, practice and ethics;
+- Doctorate in Forensic Psychology Programs: Study how legal theory, procedures and law intersect with clinical psychiatric diagnosis, clinical issues, practice and ethics.

-- Doctorate in Holistic Psychology Programs: Study psychology from an integrative perspective (mind/body/spirit);
+- Holistic Psychology Programs: Study psychology from an integrative perspective (mind/body/spirit).

-- Doctorate in Industrial/Organizational psychology Programs: Study human behavior in the workplace, career development and human performance;
+- PhD in Industrial Organizational psychology Programs: Study human behavior in the workplace, career development and human performance.

-- Doctorate in Social and Personality Psychology Programs: Study human nature and what makes individuals different from one another;
+- Doctorate in Social and Personality Psychology Programs: Study human nature and what makes individuals different from one another.

 - Doctorate in Sports Psychology Programs: Study sport specific psychological assessment, optimal performance, and counseling techniques for athletes.